-3.1.1(a) 2 to 3 selected side longitudinal stiffeners in the region from the 1.1 draft to about 1/3 draft in the midship region and also in the region between 0.15L and 0.25L from F.P., respectively.
+3.1.1(a) 2 to 3 selected side longitudinal stiffeners in the region from 1.1 maximum draft to about 0.33 maximum draft in the midship region and also in the region between 0.15L and 0.25L from F.P., respectively.

-3.1.1(b) 1 to 2 stiffeners selected from each of the following groups:

-- Deck longitudinals, bottom longitudinals, inner bottom longitudinals and longitudinals on side longitudinal bulkheads. - One longitudinal on the longitudinal bulkheads within 0.1D from the deck is to be included.
+- 3.1.1(b) 1 to 2 stiffeners selected from each of the following groups: - Deck longitudinals, bottom longitudinals, inner bottom longitudinals and longitudinals on side longitudinal bulkheads. - One longitudinal on the longitudinal bulkheads within 0.1D from the deck is to be included.